stacks-archive/blockstack-browser/packages/connect/README.md

 ### In React Apps

-If you're using `connect` in a React app, then the best option is to include `connect`'s React infrastructure in your React app.
+If you're using `connect` in a React app, then the best option is to include `connect`'s React infrastructure and hooks in your React app.

 First, setup the `Connect` provider at the "top-level" of your app - probably next to wherever you would put a Redux provider, for example.